BenTaylor25/DesignPatterns/README.md

 ## Abstract Factory
 (see Factory Method first)

+The Abstract Factory pattern should be used when you have families of related objects.
+That is, each factory is now able to create different objects, and the client chooses which one the factory should create.

+e.g.
+Intel and AMD are both able to create
+CPUs *and* GPUs.
+The client has access to a Manufacturer
+(Intel or AMD), and chooses whether it wants to create a CPU or GPU.
+(Both concrete manufacturers are able to do this).

 ## Builder
 When a class has a large number of optional fields, use the Builder pattern to avoid